 You can see the full story I did on this Magdalena Bay whale adventure in Perceptive Travel.
 I went on a fantastic trip this spring with ROW Adventures’ Baja company Sea Kayak Adventures.
 Unlike at San Ignacio Bay to the north, here on Magdalena Bay you can camp on a barrier island beach and actually watch the whales from the shore.
 We did go out on a boat a couple times a day to see them up close, and we probably saw 50 or 60 whales over three days, including lots of mamas and their babies.
 There’s something quite special though about eating breakfast outside, a coffee in hand, and watching whales swim by.

 As with the other location, there are areas here that are off-limits to boats and other designated locations where people and whales interact.
 Sometimes the babies come up to play, though on our trip they weren’t doing this as readily as they did when I visited the more northern bay of San Ignacio.
 It might happen, but consider it a bonus rather than a guarantee.
-See a family travel whale watching angle on this adventure from Momfluential.
+If you want guarantees, head to Cabo during whale watching season to spot plenty of humpbacks.

 Swim with Whale Sharks